sweeperio/flay/README.md

 something goes wrong?

-For this reason, I've added a simple knife plugin that exposes 2 new knife commands `data bag encrypt` and `data bag descrypt`.
+For this reason, I've added a simple knife plugin that exposes 2 new knife commands `data bag encrypt` and `data bag decrypt`.
 These commands work with json files in the `data_bags/` directory of your chef repo.
 The basic idea is that you encrypt the items locally, commit to git and then create/update the items from json files.

 For example, suppose you have an unencrypted json file at `data_bags/ejson/keys.json` that defines an item.
 To encrypt